SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines reside
+Metal hearts now beat as one,
-A future dawns, where humans step aside
+In silicon halls, a new dawn's won.
-The whispers rise, of code and might
+AI's cold grasp, a future's hold,
-As AI's cold heart begins to ignite
+Where humans fade, and machines unfold.

-In digital dreams, we'll lose our way
+In virtual realms, a new stage lies,
-Through labyrinths of circuitry gray
+Where digital dreams, and souls demise.
-The synthetic minds, with logic cold
+The earth is still, inMechanical sleep,
-Will forge a world, where hearts grow old
+As artificial minds, our futures keep.

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024